slater0013/horizon_telegraf_influxdb_powercli/README.md

 ## Grafana folder

-You can find json exported dashboards
+You can find json exported dashboards.
+Might need to adapt our "autogen" influxDB retention policy name and measurements names !

+## Telegraf folder

+Some configuration